Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

+Below, we describe a construction of an NTS abstraction of System~\eqref{true_dynamics} in the latent space such that if abstraction state $q \models \varphi$, then it is guaranteed that for every $x \in \pre_{\enc}(q)$, the original system trajectory $\omega_x \models \varphi$.
+This requires sound mapping of $X$, $X_U$, and $X_G$ to the latent space as well as careful construction of $T$ of the NTS.

+\textbf{Mapping Regions of Interest. \ } To reason about $\varphi$ in the latent space, it is necessary to map the sets $X, X_U, X_G$ from $\reals^{n_x}$ to $\reals^{n_p}$.
 With $\enc$ as a CICO network, we guarantee that a convex input set is always mapped to a convex output set.
 This notion allows us to use efficient sampling based methods to map a high-dimensional convex region down with a guaranteed under-approximation of the region in the latent space, while avoiding the computational complexity of standard neural network verification methods.
-In particular, by sampling points from a convex set, we can map the points to the latent space and define a convex hull from these points.
-This hull is a guaranteed under-approximation of the mapped region.